Subspace-Configurable Networks: Experimental Results

 \section{Experimental Results}

 We evaluate the performance of SCNs on 10 popular transformations (2D rotation, scaling, translation, brightness, contrast, saturation, sharpness, 3D rotation-and-projection, pitch shift and audio speed change) and five dataset-architecture pairs from computer vision and audio signal processing domains (MLPs on FMNIST~\citep{xiao2017fashionmnist}, ShallowCNNs~\citep{neyshabur2020learning} on SVHN~\citep{SVHN}, LeNet-5~\citep{lecun1998} on ModelNet10~\citep{3dShapeNets}, ResNet18~\citep{he2015resnet18} on CIFAR10~\citep{cifar100}, and M5~\citep{DaiDQLD16} on Google Speech Commands Dataset~\citep{warden2019SC}).
-All considered transformations are continuous, and their parameterization is straightforward: For exampe, a rotation angle for a 2D rotation, and 3 rotation angles for a 3D rotation of a point cloud.
-The main paper evaluates the configuration subspace hypothesis on popular geometric transformations of computer vision datasets.
-We highlight interesting findings, while further results, also for other transformations, can be found in the appendix.
-Training hyper-parameters, architectural choices, dataset description and samples of the transformed images are listed in Appendix~\ref{sec:implementationdetails}.
+All considered transformations are continuous, and their parameterization is straightforward.
+For example, a rotation angle for a 2D rotation.
+The main paper exemplifies the obtained results to highlight SCN performance, while additional plots can be found in Appendix~\ref{sec:cn:accuracy}-\ref{sec:3d:appendix}.
+Training hyper-parameters, architectural choices, dataset description and samples of the transformed images are presented in Appendix~\ref{sec:implementationdetails}.